igorinov/linux-winwing/README.md

 This kernel module remaps throttle base buttons to numbers 32 ..
 78, reserving only numbers 0 ..
 31 for buttons on the throttle grip.
 Other grip handles do have more than 32 codes (every position of a switch has its own button code).

-The module has been submitted as a [kernel patch](https://patchwork.kernel.org/project/linux-input/patch/e028ff107ed533627499abde6d197159@altimeter.info/).

 ## Setup